Poeta, Autora, y Mala

 Jaimé Korima Rodriguez is an LA native, QTBIPOC Punk, disabled, nonbinary Jota, descendent of Cali, Colombian and Raramuri peoples of Chihuahua, Mexico.

-Their poetry and short stories are transformative snippets in time, ones that venerate their lived struggles growing up in southern California, at the intersections of housing instability and homelessness, Brujeria, mental health, Spanglish, Colombian and Mexican cultural rejections and self re-imagining as a cuir and trans person.
+Their poetry and short stories are transformative snippets in time, ones that venerate their lived struggles growing up in southern California, at the intersections of housing instability and homelessness, Brujeria, mental health, Spanglish, Colombian and Mexican cultural rejections and self re-imagining as a cuir and nonbinary person.

 Support Jaimés latest features & publications